-Before the pandemic I used to make it on a weekly basis .
-I put it in my boys’ lunch bags.
+Before the pandemic I used to make it on a weekly basis to put in my boys’ lunch bags.
 It’s gluten-free, grain-free, vegan and refined sugar free and delicious and crunchy.

 For more healthy snacks click here.